KelvinMumo/Machine-Learning/datasets/lifesatisfaction/README.md

-# Life satisfaction Data
+# Life satisfaction and GDP per capita
-# GDP Per Capita Data
+## Life satisfaction
+### Source
+This dataset was obtained from the OECD's website at: http://stats.oecd.org/index.aspx?DataSetCode=BLI

+## GDP per capita
+### Source
+Dataset obtained from the IMF's website at: https://data.imf.org